Install GitLab Runner with Docker

 If you refresh the Settings > CI/CD page you should see the newly created runner listed.

 🚨 If you do add a runner using the --docker-privileged then you’ll probably want to be selective about what repositories have access to that runner.
-So, for example, it would probably be advisable to assign specific repositories to the runner rather than entire groups.
+For example, it would probably be advisable to assign specific repositories to the runner rather than entire groups.
 Also, importantly, you’ll want to disable any shared or group runners for those repositories so that they end up actually using this privileged runner.

 Listing Runners